BookOps-CAT/naxos-reconcile/README.md

     - number of records returned by Metadata API
     - oclc number(s)
     - cataloging agency (for records from oclc number)
+    - whether or not the OCLC number identified by the API query matches the number in the Sierra record (only included if the input file contains data from Sierra, ie. `records_to_check.csv` or `sample_to_check.csv`)
     - status of URL

+### `naxos url-check`
+Read data from prepped `.csv` file and check if the URLs are live.

+#### Options
+`-f`, `--file`: File with URLs to check
+`-r`, `--row`: Row to start the search on.
+Default is 0.
+To restart a timed-out search, enter the last completed row.

+#### Process
+1) Checks if URL is live.
+Possible URL statuses:
+    - Dead: URL check resulted in 404 error from Naxos website
+    - Unavailable: Naxos website lists that item is restricted within US due to copyright
+    - Live: item is still accessible and playable online
+    - Blocked: Naxos blocked access when the URL was crawled the URl should be rechecked
+    - Unknown: An unknown issue arose during URL check
+2) The results of the query will be output to `.csv` file with:
+    - rows from input `.csv`,
+    - status of URL

+### `naxos search-only`
+Read data from prepped `.csv` file and query WorldCat Metadata API for brief bib records.

+#### Options
+`-f`, `--file`: File to get WorldCat results for.
+`-r`, `--row`: Row to start the search on.
+Default is 0.
+To restart a timed-out search, enter the last completed row.

+#### Process
+1) Queries WorldCat Metadata API for brief bibs using /brief-bibs/search/ endpoint.
+Starts search after row number provided with `--row` arg.
+Query uses mn (Music/Publisher Number) and am (Access Method) indexes.
+2) The results of the query will be output to `.csv` file with:
+    - rows from input `.csv`,
+    - number of records returned by Metadata API
+    - oclc number(s)
+    - cataloging agency (for records from oclc number)
+    - whether or not the OCLC number identified by the API query matches the number in the Sierra record (only included if the input file contains data from Sierra, ie. `records_to_check.csv` or `sample_to_check.csv`)

 ### `naxos review`
 Reviews output of overlap and import record searches and prints review.